-200 or more persons are anticipated to attend; and/or
+Two hundred or more persons are anticipated to attend; and/or

-Authorized university officials, such as the Public Safety Team, CSUPD, USEAG, or Event Planning staff (University Events or LSC Events) determine that the event is likely to significantly affect campus safety and security, or significantly affect normal university operations, including but not limited to providing usual and customary services to students, faculty and staff, classes and educational activities.
+Authorized university officials, such as the Assistant Vice President for Safety and Risk Services, CSUPD, USEAG, or Event Planning staff (University Events or LSC Events) determine that the event is likely to significantly affect campus safety and security, or significantly affect normal university operations, including but not limited to providing usual and customary services to students, faculty and staff, classes and educational activities.

 Any determination by university officials that an event constitutes a Large Event shall be based on the officials’ content-neutral assessment of information relevant to the proposed event.